How to Grow Snowdrops

-How to Propagate Snowdrops
+How to Divide Snowdrops

 Snowdrops reproduce via two methods: offsets and seed.
 Offsets are small bulbs that develop around the main or mother bulb.
 This is how those large masses of snowdrops develop.
 It’s a good idea to dig up and separate the bulbs every few years.
 The offsets can be separated from the main bulbs and planted elsewhere.
 If you leave the bulbs alone, they will become overcrowded and stop blooming.
 It can also encourage disease.

 When the flowers fade on your plants, they are replaced by green “fruit” which are seed cases.
 As they ripen, they pull the stem down to the ground where they can release the seeds to either grow in place or be carried off by ants in different directions to their nests.

 If you wish to grow snowdrops from seed, you will need to gather the seed as soon as it is released.
 The seed must be fresh for best germination.
 Using netting or cheesecloth tied around the fruit before it ripens, you can catch the seeds when the fruit ripens and the seeds are released.
 Plant your seeds 2 to 3 inches deep just as you would the bulbs and the seedlings will germinate the following spring.